 - Know that this pie does not have the texture of light, creamy pudding; it has a a denser, custard texture that we prefer.

 Let us know how your gluten free Pumpkin Pie turned out.
 Did you add it to your Thanksgiving menu?
 Please rate this recipe and leave us a message in the comment section below.
 We love to hear from you!

 An important note: The pie crust that we prefer to bake with in this recipe successfully uses Flour Farm Organic Gluten Free Flour Blend.
-This blend is found online at Amazon.com or in a few local grocery stores.
-If you choose to make this with another flour blend, please note that your results may differ.
+Click on this link to blend a batch yourself.
+If you choose to make this with another GF flour blend, please note that your results may differ.

 Peace & LOVE – Teri